Rob2048/LDI/README.md

 - Cheap fans cause significant vibration.
 - Lower power diodes use a single mode laser which does not create the rectangle spot.
 - Shape rectangle spot with 2 prisms.
+- Blu-ray burner diodes are single mode and seem to have a good gaussian spot.

 ## Halftoning
 - Directed binary search